ZZongzheng0918/automated-facial-mechanisms-synthesis/README.md

 - paper and project links
 - released dataset pointer
-- code and scripts for the synthesis/calibration pipeline
-- reference 3D assembly diagrams for robot-head internal mechanisms
+- 3D assembly diagrams for robot-head internal mechanisms
 - documentation for reproducing or extending the system

-Large datasets are hosted separately on Hugging Face to keep this GitHub repository easy to clone.

 ## Resources